bfschaffner/bookdown-stata/docs/index.md

 ## About this Course

 This course will focus on various aspects of advanced survey design and analysis, with a particular focus at the end of the course on survey experiments.
-Most of our assignments and examples will utilize data from the Cooperative Congressional Election Study, a large-scale survey of Americans that has been conducted annually since 2005.
+Most of the examples here will utilize data from the Cooperative Congressional Election Study, a large-scale survey of Americans that has been conducted annually since 2005.
 I have been a co-PI on this survey project since 2010.
 I am also the Director (and founder) of UMass Poll, a survey organization housed at the University of Massachusetts Amherst.

 This course will focus heavily on "engaged" activities to help you learn approaches and techniques.
-For each topic, there will be an assignment that is designed to be completed in class.
-While most of these projects will involve analyzing existing survey data, the course will culminate with the design, implementation, and analysis of a survey experiment designed by the students in the course.
-I also encourage you to bring your own survey data that you wish to analyze and I can offer help with those analyses during our time in the lab.

-For each class meeting, I have listed some recommended background readings.
-I would stronlgy encourage you to do this reading before each class.
+Each topic will include examples that involve analyzing existing survey data; the techniques illustrated here may also be applied to your own survey data.
+For each topic, I have listed some recommended background readings.
+I would stronlgy encourage you to do this reading before each module of this packet.
 Most of these readings should be easily available on-line.
-However, book chapters are included at the end of this packet for your convenience.

 ## Software

 This packet and the course instruction will primarily make use of the Stata statistical software.
-However, there is a parallel packet available for R users that I will make available in PDF form and which can also be found online [here](http://www.miacosta.com/blog).
+However, there is a parallel packet available for R users available in PDF form which can be found online [here](http://www.miacosta.com/blog).

 # Background on Survey Design & Analysis